 Simple English definitions for legal terms

-Read a random definition: board of equalization
+Read a random definition: legal act

 The Federal Rules of Appellate Procedure are a set of rules that explain how to appeal a decision made by a lower court or a federal agency.
 These rules are used by the U.S. courts of appeals to make sure that appeals are handled fairly and consistently.
 They are also used for applications for writs.
 The abbreviation for the Federal Rules of Appellate Procedure is Fed.
 R. App.
 P. or FRAP.